Safe Model Predictive Diffusion with Shielding: CONCLUSION

 The number of guidance steps~$N_{\textup{iter}}$ and the step size~$\alpha_{\textup{g}}$ are set to 3 and 0.05, respectively.
 The guidance update is clipped to a maximum magnitude $\epsilon$~\cite{zhong_guided_2023}. $R_{j}$ is the safety margin for $j$-th obstacle.\footnote{Constructing a differentiable signed-distance function for our non-convex, articulated geometry requires costly computation, so we employ this more tractable objective.} As with projection, guidance is applied to the $K$ samples during diffusion and to $Y^{(0)}$, replacing shielded rollout in \autoref{alg:safe_mpd}.

 All baselines are implemented within the MPD framework with $N=100$, $K=20,000$, $\horizon=50$, and $T_{s}=0.25$~s.
 The running and terminal costs penalize position error and heading error relative to the goal pose.
 Heading errors are wrapped to $[-\pi,\pi]$, so both forward and backward parking minimize the heading objective.
-For tractor-trailers, the positional cost uses the minimum of the tractor and trailer positional errors to the goal, allowing to minimize the cost regardless of whether the vehicle parks in a forward or backward orientation.
+For tractor-trailers, the positional cost uses the minimum of the tractor and trailer positional errors to the goal, allowing the cost to be minimized regardless of whether the vehicle parks in a forward or backward orientation.

 All algorithms are implemented in Python using the JAX library~\cite{jax2018github} to enable GPU-accelerated rollouts.
 For \textbf{Q3}, we measure the total computation time from the initial noise $Y^{(N)}\sim\calN(\mathbf{0},\mathbf{I})$ to the final optimized trajectory.
 All experiments were conducted on an NVIDIA RTX 4090 GPU.